 A: Well, first I would say to work your way off your psych meds.
 That might be helpful in clearing things up in the thinking department.
 Second might be to stop and ask yourself why Jesus and Santa both celebrate their birthdays on the same day.
 Could be a connection there.
 Finally, I would recommend ceasing all tithing to your personal brand of sky worshiping insanity and send that cash flow our way.
 We could use a new oil pump for the Donutmobile.
 And my closest personal assistant, Candy is feeling pretty deflated lately and could use a new pair of implants.

-A: Yeah, she lost her front teeth in a cage match with a Christian soccer mom who belted her in the mouth with a crucifix.
+A: Yeah, she lost her front teeth when a Christian soccer mom hit her in the face with a silver crucifix.

 Q: That's awful.
 How did that happen?

 A: Candy simply asked how, if the earth is supposed to be only 6,000 years old, there's no mention of dinosaurs in the Bible?
 That's when the trouble began.